 Not a Retailer?
 Learn what emails you should send

-In the service industry success depends upon customer experience.
+The service-industry success depends upon customer experience.
 There is nothing tangible on sale.
 The customer is expecting a unique experience.
-For example in the hotel industry, customers live at a hotel and experience the lifestyle, facilities, food, decor and hospitality.
+For example in the hotel industry, customers live at a hotel and experience the lifestyle, facilities, food, decor, and hospitality.
 In the hospitality industry, a smile speaks volumes.
 The customer will return to you in future only because of the delightful experience.

 Thus, there are two aspects; attracting customers and maintaining a loyal customer base.
 For this purpose, email marketing can work wonders for the service industry.

-Here are some tips to create effective email marketing techniques for service industry.
+Here are some effective email marketing tips for the service industry:

 Keep it simple: